adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

     }
 ```

 Now, the test defines that we need a POST endpoint which is exposed on Port 8080 and in the context path gtd/thoughts.
 It should return an http status code 200.

-While I was at it I added the AssertJ Core Library to the Maven dependencies. assertThat(...)... sounds more like BDD than standard JUnit assert-Statements.
+While I was at it I added the AssertJ Core Library to the Maven dependencies.
+assertThat(...)... sounds more like BDD than standard JUnit assert-Statements.

 If you run now the Cucumber tests or Maven build, the test execution will fail, because no REST controller offers a proper endpoint.
-Now we have a test which fails for the right reason.
+Now we have a test which fails for the right reason:
 ```
 [ERROR] Collect Thought  Time elapsed: 0.248 s  <<< ERROR! org.apache.http.conn.HttpHostConnectException: Connect to localhost:8080 [localhost/127.0.0.1, localhost/0:0:0:0:0:0:0:1] failed: Connection refused: connect